Chargeback

 What is Section 75?

 Section 75 of The Consumer Credit Act 1974 was a vital law made in the UK that protects consumers.
 In brief, it means your credit provider must take equal responsibility if there is a problem with a purchase.
-This means that both your credit provider and the retailer share the responsibility and are equally liable in the case that something goes wrong with a purchase you have made using credit.
+This means that both your credit provider and the retailer share the responsibility and are equally responsible in the case that something goes wrong with a purchase you have made using credit.
 It protects you against purchases made on credit cards between the value of £100 and £30,000.

 This law is particularly useful if you have purchased with a retailer that is no longer trading.
 If a retailer goes bust, then you can claim your money back from the credit card company.
 This policy also applies in the case that you have paid for goods or services that you haven’t received or if they are damaged.
 It is also important to note that the full purchase doesn’t need to have been paid for on the credit card.
 Partial payments can still see you claim back the total amount.